The-Gopro336-Archive/Velocity-BUILDABLE_SRC/README.md

 # Velocity-BUILDABLE_SRC
-Velocity client by Linus Touch Tips buildable
+Velocity client by Linus Touch Tips buildable.
 Got this in like feburary.
 Hella old and shit, but released cus why not.